 [Section 64 amended by No. 43 of 1994 s.
 11; No. 50 of 2003 s.
 88(2).]

-65. Agents to ensure payment and apportionment of rates etc.
+65. Rates etc., agents to ensure payment and apportionment of

 (1) Subject to subsections (2) and (3), where a real estate transaction has been negotiated by an agent it is the agent’s duty to the purchaser to ascertain that all rates, taxes, and outgoings then payable, which are by statute a charge on the real estate, and which, as between the vendor and the purchaser, are payable by the vendor are paid by him, and that all such rates, taxes, and outgoings then accruing are duly apportioned between the vendor and purchaser.